quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

 the `NO` answer.

 ### Small enhancements
-`gen-v1.cpp` is already an ok generator, and it can be used right away.
+`gen-v1.cpp` is already an ok generator, and it and it is good on its own.
 But there are several enhancements we can add to it:
 - It can sometimes produce arrays with very small lengths and sometimes an array with dominant length.
 Array with small length like $2$ always has the answer